 Post authored by Dana Norris, Marketing Account Executive at Experient

-Let’s face it—everybody’s going green.
+Let’s face it-everybody’s going green.
 Okay, maybe not everyone cares about being eco-friendly, and some uncreative folks still think going green costs too much and will blow out their budget.
 But slowly and surely, enlightened tradeshow, conference, and annual meeting organizers are recognizing the importance of sustainability in event planning and marketing.
 Organizations like The Green Meeting Industry Council (GMIC) promote best practices for event planners seeking to balance their clients’ environmental, economic, and social concerns within the context of the organization’s need to produce a well-organized event.
 So why go green?
+This is a question that many often ask when it comes to business, and there are many ways you can answer that question, whether it is just looking for a way to give back to the environment or preserving it for future generations.
 Here are several reasons why you should consider eco-friendly solutions for your events:

 • Clients demand it.
 Events bring together a large amount of people and inevitably many of them will care about environmental and sustainability issues.